-program

-Line-finding is the first step towards identifying complex shapes in an image.

-You can try this yourself: look at your hand and try to identify all the lines.
+The image of a hand, to be captured from a webcam.
+Here we use the sign for "5." program procedures Line-finding is the first step towards identifying complex shapes in an image.
+You can try this yourself: You can try this yourself: look at your hand and try to find individual straight lines.
 Then, imagine what those lines would reveal about the position of your hand if nothing else about it was known.
 How would you recognize your ring finger?